Our Jesuit middle school program promotes faith in action by giving children opportunities for service and social responsibility.

 - Loving: Understanding that God’s love is unconditional, and that his or her contribution to school and family community is a contribution to all;

-- Religious: Having an understanding and respect for all faiths and religions; learning a personal approach to prayer; and gaining a knowledge of the beliefs, traditions, and values of the Catholic Faith;
+- Religious: Developing an understanding of scripture and learning to connect faith with the Gospel call to love others; learning the importance of both personal and communal prayer; and gaining a knowledge of the beliefs, traditions, and values of the Catholic Faith;

 - Committed to Justice: Learning that everyone has rights and dignities, and building the skills and motivation to become true “men and women for others.”